Chancenkarte opportunity card for skilled immigration in Germany

 Partial recognition of foreign qualification 4

-German proficiency B2+ 3
+German language proficiency at B2 or above 3

-German B1 + under 35 + 2 years’ experience (last 5 yrs) 2
+German B1 + under 35 + two years’ experience in last five years 2

 Practical Tips for Expats: Making the Chancenkarte Work for You